 A Level Chemistry gives pupils the opportunity to develop a wide range of skills.
-Pupils will be expected to analyse and evaluate scientific knowledge and processes, apply this knowledge to unfamiliar situations and assess the validity, reliability and credibility of scientific information.
+Pupils will be expected to analyse and evaluate scientific knowledge and processes, apply this knowledge to unfamilar situations and assess the validity, reliability and credibility of scientific information.
 In addition, pupils will have the opportunity to develop experimental and investigative skills though carrying out laboratory practicals.

-- an interest in, and enthusiasm, for chemistry including developing an interest in further study and careers in chemistry - an appreciation of how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society - a deeper understanding of the skills, knowledge and understanding of How Science Works - essential knowledge and understanding of different areas of the subject and how they relate to each other.
+The AS and A Level course aims to develop the following skills: • an interest in, and enthusiasm, for chemistry including developing an interest in further study and

+- careers in chemistry - an appreciation of how society makes decisions about scientific issues and how the sciences contribute to the success of the economy and society - a deeper understanding of the skills, knowledge and understanding of How Science Works - essential knowledge and understanding of different areas of the subject and how they relate to each other.

 The course will be assessed via six examination units.
-The AS grade is a combination of examination results in Unit 1, 2 and 3 with the full A Level combining marks from all six units.
+The AS grade is a combination of examination results in Unit 1, 2 and 3 with the full A Level combining marks from all six units. • Unit I: Structure, Bonding and Introduction to Organic Chemistry (20%) • Unit 2: Energetics, Group Chemistry, Halogenoalkanes and Alcohols (20%)

-- Unit 1: Structure, Bonding and Introduction to Organic Chemistry (20%) - Unit 2: Energetics, Group Chemistry, Halogenoalkanes and Alcohols (20% - Unit 3: Chemistry Laboratory Skills I (10%) - Unit 4: Rates, Equilibria and Further Organic Chemistry (20%) - Unit 5: Transition Metals and Organic Nitrogen Chemistry (20%) - Unit 6: Chemistry Laboratory Skills II (10%)
+- Unit 3: Chemistry Laboratory Skills I (10%) - Unit 4: Rates, Equilibria and Further Organic Chemistry (20%) - Unit 5: Transition Metals and Organic Nitrogen Chemistry (20%) - Unit 6: Chemistry Laboratory Skills II (10%)